pedrolucasp/seamus/README.md

 A simple and minimal music player.
 Uses mpd as backend.

+The name is from Pink Floyd's Seamus, it's almost pronounceable as cmus, which was the player I attempted to use when I got tired from using ncmpcpp, which besides being huge and having a bunch of things you'll never use it, it also had a terrible name.

 ## Dependencies

 - A POSIX-like system and a C11 compiler